Skip to main content

 pass

 This is a server-side limit.
-The sandbox will be terminated when it reaches this age, regardless of activity.
+The server terminates the sandbox when it reaches this age, regardless of activity.

 Complete example